Fifth Corps (game): Reception

-Nick Schuessler reviewed Fifth Corps in The Space Gamer No. 39.
-Schuessler commented that "Central Front is a 'simulation' and strictly for the hardcore NATO types [and is] SPI's best effort to date in this area, and the intended audience should be well pleased."
+In Issue 39 of The Space Gamer, Nick Schuessler commented that "Central Front is a 'simulation' and strictly for the hardcore NATO types [and is] SPI's best effort to date in this area, and the intended audience should be well pleased."

 In Issue 54 of Moves, Anthony G. Curtis thought that Fifth Corps "breaks a lot of new ground in its treatment of warfare in Germany in the 1980s" and highlighted several new concepts used in the game.
 He analyzed each of the scenarios, and called the "Fifth Corps" scenario "the most challenging of them all."
 He concluded that the rules have some "rough spots", especially around tactical nuclear weapons, but overall he felt the game drives home the point that "the Warsaw Pact possesses a significant numerical superiority.
 The NATO player cannot escape feeling how it is to fight outnumbered."

 In Issue 34 of Phoenix, Donald Mack noted that "The system is basically simple and there is little chrome."
 Despite this, he pointed out that games were not short.
 "Lengthy turns are inherent in the one-at-a-time system [...]
 The 'short' scenarios can be longish and the full ones can be very long indeed and can bog down completely."
 However, Mack said players who were willing to invest the time "will find that they are dealing with an absorbing package which combines ingenuity and depth with a refreshing lack of complexity rare in 'modern' games."